newbieYoung/Simple-Crop/README.md

 ### 2. import component code

 SimpleCrop expects to implement full framework support, but currently only supports script and React.
-The corresponding code is as follows:
+The corresponding codes are as follows:

 - script